Olympics: Basketball Results - UrduPoint

 Olympics: Basketball Results

-Tokyo, (APP - UrduPoint / Pakistan Point News - 5th Aug, 2021 ) :Tokyo Olympics men's basketball results on Thursday: Semi-finals USA 97 Australia 78 France 90 Slovenia 89 USA play France in the final on Saturday
+Tokyo, (APP - UrduPoint / Pakistan Point News - 6th Aug, 2021 ) :Tokyo Olympics women's basketball results on Friday: Semi-finals USA 79 Serbia 59 Japan 87 France 71 -- USA play Japan in final on Sunday

 Recent Stories